Honors Thesis

 • The student must receive a grade of B or higher in both courses in order to qualify for honors.
 Note: Taking ENG 497 and ENG 498 extends the requirements for the English major to 36 credits (12 classes) instead of 30 credits (10 classes).

-• While taking ENG 497 and ENG 498, participate in any workshops offered by the English Department for students engaged in independent research projects.
+• While taking ENG 497 and ENG 498, participate in any workshops offered by the English Department or the Center for the Humanities for students engaged in independent

 • Receive for the thesis a recommendation for honors by the director of the Senior Thesis and by one other faculty reader from the Department of English.